Jump to:

 Available or current treatments

 Physiatrists should be aware of the current exercise recommendations for older adults in order to maximize health benefits.
-As outlined by the American College of Sports Medicine, older adults should strive to perform at least 150 minutes of moderate aerobic activity or 75 minutes of vigorous aerobic activity in combination with a resistance program targeting major muscle groups followed by flexibility exercises at least two days a week.1,2 In addition, older adults should perform balance training three or more days per week.
+Older adults should strive to perform at least 150 minutes of moderate aerobic activity or 75 minutes of vigorous aerobic activity per week, in combination with resistance training and balance exercises, in accordance with current public health guidelines.¹ In addition, older adults should perform balance training three or more days per week.
 It is also important to educate older adults on the components of an exercise prescription which includes exercise mode, frequency, intensity and duration.
-Aerobic exercise programs should target 50-60% of VO2max which is equivalent to 2.5 to 5.5 metabolic equivalents (METs) 3 or more days per week for a total of 30 minutes, with a 5-10 minute warm up and cool down period.
-Vigorous aerobic exercise should be performed at greater than 6 METs.3 Resistance training should begin with low intensity (40-50% of 1 repetition max (RM)) and eventually progress to moderate (60-70% of 1 RM) and then to high intensity (80% of 1 RM) performed 2-3 times per week with a goal of 10-15 repetitions for 2-3 sets.3 Core and hip muscles should be strengthened to prevent falls.
-Additionally, high speed power training in older adults has been associated with increased speed related performances and may also benefit in fall prevention.4 Flexibility exercises are recommended for 10-30 seconds for static stretching and repeating the stretch 2-4 times in a session.3 Balance exercises aim to progressively decrease the base of support with dynamic movements that work postural muscles or reduce sensory input.3 Tai chi and yoga incorporate such movements with sessions of varying duration.
-Low-intensity aerobic training programs in the aquatic environment has also been shown to be effective in the treatment of depression by reducing anxiety, decreasing oxidative stress, and improving functional anatomy.4 If older adults are unable to achieve the prescribed exercises due to chronic conditions or pain, they may need the assistance of a physiatrist for making functional modifications.
-Any amount of exercise or physical activity is preferable to a sedentary lifestyle and studies have shown improvements in balance and fall prevention in the elderly.5
+Aerobic exercise intensity has traditionally been prescribed using percentages of maximal oxygen consumption (VO₂ Max) or metabolic equivalents (METs), where 1 MET represents the energy expenditure at rest (approximately 3.5 mL O₂/kg/min).
+However, in older adults, intensity should be individualized using the Rating of Perceived Exertion (RPE) scale or the talk test rather than fixed MET targets, given variability in functional capacity, comorbidities, and physiologic response to exercise.² Resistance training should begin with low intensity (40-50% of 1 repetition max (RM)) and eventually progress to moderate (60-70% of 1 RM) and may progress in intensity based on individual tolerance, functional status, and comorbidities.³ Core and hip muscles should be strengthened to prevent falls.
+Additionally, high speed power training in older adults has been associated with increased speed related performances and may also benefit in fall prevention.⁴ Flexibility exercises are recommended for 10-30 seconds for static stretching and repeating the stretch 2-4 times in a session.2,5 Balance exercises aim to progressively decrease the base of support with dynamic movements that work postural muscles or reduce sensory input.⁵ Exercise programs for frail older adults should emphasize gradual progression, lower initial intensity, and functional goals such as improving gait, transfers, and independence.⁶ Tai chi and yoga incorporate such movements with sessions of varying duration.
+Exercise interventions are recommended for adults aged 65 years and older at increased risk of falls, with strong evidence supporting multicomponent programs that include strength and balance training.7,8 Low-intensity aquatic exercise programs may be beneficial for older adults with pain or mobility limitations, allowing improved participation through reduced joint loading.
+If older adults are unable to achieve the prescribed exercises due to chronic conditions or pain, they may need the assistance of a physiatrist for making functional modifications.
+Any amount of exercise or physical activity is better than none, and meaningful health benefits can occur even below recommended exercise targets.¹

 Coordination of care

-Physiatrists can coordinate with other allied health professionals in order to prepare patients for exercise activities.
+Physiatrists can coordinate with other allied health professionals to prepare patients for exercise activities.
 For older adults not accustomed to performing exercises, working with a fitness trainer may be an option.
-Patients with gait impairments may benefit from attending physical therapy sessions prior to engaging in exercise programs.6 Occupational therapy sessions may also aid a patient with balance issues to work on postural stability as well as energy conservation and safety techniques.3 Patients may also require dietary consultation due to changes in energy expenditure especially those with chronic diseases such as diabetes, COPD and cancer.
+Patients with gait impairments may benefit from attending physical therapy sessions prior to engaging in exercise programs.
+Occupational therapy sessions may also aid a patient with balance issues to work on postural stability as well as energy conservation and safety techniques.
+Patients may also require dietary consultation due to changes in energy expenditure especially those with chronic diseases such as diabetes, COPD and cancer.
 Comprehensive geriatric assessment (CGA) programs are a multidisciplinary diagnostic process that evaluates medical, functional, psychological, and social capabilities of frail or vulnerable elderly persons in various clinical and community settings.
-These programs help develop a coordinated plan to maximize health with aging, and include improving physical function.7
+These programs help develop a coordinated plan to maximize health with aging and include improving physical function.

 Patient and family education

 It is important to educate both the patient and family members about the health benefits of exercise in elderly adults.
 Involving family members may also help with exercise program compliance and ensure elderly adults have access to safe exercise environments.
-The benefits of aerobic exercise include improvement in VO2max which leads to lower heart rate at rest and during submaximal exercise, reduced increase in blood pressure, improved glycemic control and superior postprandial lipid metabolism.3 Resistance training in the elderly leads to an increase in fat-free body mass, a decrease in total body fat and counteracts sarcopenia.
-There is also an increase in motor unit recruitment and discharge rates as well as muscular endurance.3 The combination of aerobic and resistance training in elderly adults without disabilities results in increased functional independence.
-Flexibility training in elderly adults has been shown to increase range of motion especially in the lumbar back region and knee flexors which allows for faster recovery from a perturbation, hence decreasing the likelihood of suffering a fall.3 Flexibility exercises have also been shown to reduce pain.
-Balance exercise programs are designed to improve neuromotor control of the lower extremities and enhance the vestibular component which reduces the likelihood of falling.3 Together, these various components promote physiologic changes in an elderly adult.
-However, an added benefit to a physically active elderly person is improving feelings of well-being, mood and improved quality of life which lowers the risk of dementia and cognitive decline.6
+The benefits of aerobic exercise include improvement in VO₂ Max, lower heart rate at rest and during submaximal exercise, smaller increases in blood pressure, improved glycemic control, and improved postprandial lipid metabolism.⁵ Resistance training in the elderly leads to an increase in fat-free body mass, a decrease in total body fat and helps counteract sarcopenia.
+There is also an increase in motor unit recruitment and discharge rates as well as muscular endurance.⁵ The combination of aerobic and resistance training in elderly adults without disabilities results in increased functional independence.⁵ Flexibility training in elderly adults has been shown to increase range of motion, especially in the lumbar region and knee flexors, which may allow faster recovery from a perturbation and decrease the likelihood of a fall.⁵ Flexibility exercises have also been shown to reduce pain.⁵ Balance exercise programs are designed to improve neuromotor control of the lower extremities and enhance the vestibular component which reduces the likelihood of falling.7,8 Together, these various components promote physiologic changes in an elderly adult.
+However, an added benefit to a physically active elderly person is improving feelings of well-being, mood and improved quality of life which lowers the risk of dementia and cognitive decline.⁹

 Emerging/unique intervention